Type 2 Diabetes Risk Factors

 Risk factors for type 2 diabetes include:

-It’s interesting to point out that as certain countries have become more Westernized and their lifestyle choices—particularly their food choices—have become more “American,” (read: full of fat) the incidence of type 2 diabetes has gone up.
+It’s interesting to point out that as certain countries have become more Westernized and their lifestyle choices—particularly their food choices—have become more “American,” the incidence of type 2 diabetes has gone up.
 For instance, China used to have a low rate of type 2 diabetes.
-As the country has become more industrialized—more people working in offices and fewer people working in the fields—and as their diet has shifted, the incidence of type 2 has gone up.
+As the country has become more industrialized—more people working in offices and fewer people working in the fields—and as their diet has shifted, the incidence of type 2 has increased.

-Many Americans’ lifestyles are conducive to developing type 2 diabetes—less physical activity, eating more calories and larger portions than necessary, and being overweight (BMI greater than 25).
+Many Americans’ lifestyles are conducive to developing type 2 diabetes—less physical activity, consuming more calories. larger portions than necessary, and being overweight (BMI greater than 25).
 It seems that certain non-white (not Caucasians) groups of people are susceptible to type 2, but that risk is especially heightened if they live in America.